Savings dependent on receiving a government grant’

 Polystyrene balls – can be retrofitted

-For existing buildings that were not built with insulated cavities polystyrene balls are pumped into the cavity through suitably drilled holes until it fills the entire wall space.
+For existing buildings without cavity wall insulation, polystyrene balls are pumped into the cavity through suitably drilled holes until it fills the entire wall space.

 Expanded polystyrene beads (EPS) are made of a carbon polymer and are installed into your walls with a bonding agent.